November 28th, 2020 UPDATE

 Dear members and friends of Hope,

-Now that Indiana has continued to make progress through the stages of the “Back on Track” initiative, you may find yourself considering coming to church.
-We would love to have you join us!
-Please contact me if you have any questions or concern.
+Please contact me if you have any questions or concerns.
 Please do also inform me if you are coming.
 This is the only way we can ensure we follow the proper procedures for sanitizing and social distancing.
 Members, you can call my cell phone, text, or email me.
 Friends, you can use the “contact” tab at the top right of this page or call the church office.
 When you contact me, I will give you the Service time and instructions.
 Please arrive to church on time.
 The doors will be locked at Service time to ensure we follow the proper social distancing guidelines.
 Let me know if you are going to be late so arrangements can be made.

 As we have said with all the precautions we have taken previously, these are not the result of fear.
 We are not afraid of sickness.
 We are certainly not afraid of receiving our Lord’s gifts.
 We are merely trying to prevent the spread of this virus, protect the health of others, respect the instructions of health and government officials, and make everyone as comfortable as reasonably possible.